-From there, they can fill you in on what to do, what you'll need and give you plenty to read, I'm sure.
-For peace of mind, I'd ask when orientation was, when school lets in and out.
+From there, they can fill you in on what to do, what you’ll need and give you plenty to read, I’m sure.
+For peace of mind, I’d ask when orientation was, when school lets in and out.
 As well as, bus information, if you will need to do this.
-I would prefer you dropped her off, however, I understand it this is unrealistic.
-Don't sweat it if you can not find a way to avoid her riding the bus, I won't roll over in my grave or anything.
+I would prefer you dropped her off, however, I understand if this is unrealistic.
+Don’t sweat it if you cannot find a way to avoid her riding the bus, I won’t roll over in my grave or anything.

 You may want to ask if she will need a special note, in the event of the babysitter picking her up.
 I would guess that they likely have a form to fill out and keep on file for such events.
 This information should tide you over until orientation, and help you prepare your soon-to-be changing schedule.